Palo (religion): The Nfumbe

-Ngangas cristiana and judía
+Ngangas cristianas and judías

-The nganga are generally divided into two categories, the cristiana (Christian) and the judía (Jewish).
-The use of the terms cristiana and judía in this context reflect the influence of 19th-century Spanish Catholic ideas about good and evil, with the term judía connoting something being non-Christian rather than being specifically associated with Judaism.
-Nganga cristianas will be deemed "baptised" because holy water from a Roman Catholic church will be included as one of their ingredients; they may also include a crucifix.
-The human remains included as a nfumbe within them is also expected to be that of a Christian.
-While nganga cristianas can be used to counter-strike against attackers, they are prohibited from killing people.
-Conversely, nganga judías are used for trabajos malignos, or harmful work, and specifically are capable of killing people.
-The human remains included in nganga judías are typically those of a non-Christian, although not necessarily of a Jew specifically.
+The nganga generally divide into two categories, the cristiana (Christian) and the judía (Jewish).
+The terms cristiana and judía in this context reflect the influence of 19th-century Spanish Catholic ideas about good and evil, with the word judía connoting something being non-Christian rather than being specifically associated with Judaism.
+Ngangas cristianas are deemed "baptised" because holy water from a Catholic church is included as one of their ingredients; they may also include a crucifix.
+The human remains included in them are also expected to be that of a Christian.
+While ngangas cristianas can be used to counter-strike against attackers, they are prohibited from killing.
+Conversely, ngangas judías are used for trabajos malignos, or harmful work, and are capable of murder.
+Human remains included in ngangas judías are typically those of a non-Christian, although not necessarily of a Jew.
+Sometimes, the bones of a criminal or mad person are deliberately sought.
+Those observing Palo during the 1990s, including Ochoa and the medical anthropologist Johann Wedel, noted that ngangas judías were then rare.

-The boundaries between the two types of nganga are not always wholly fixed, because the baptised nganga can still be used for harmful work on rare occasions.

-Many practitioners maintain that the two different kinds of nganga should be kept apart from each other, for otherwise the two will fight.
-Unlike ngangas cristianas, who only receive the blood of their keeper at the latter's initiation, ngangas judías will be fed their keeper's blood more often.

-Palo tradition also holds that the nganga judía are prone to betraying their keeper and to come for the latter's blood.

-Those observing Palo in Cuba during the 1990s, including Ochoa and the medical anthropologist Johann Wedel, noted that judía ngangas were rare by that point.

-Palo teaches that although the nganga judías are more powerful, they are less effective.
-This is because most of the time, nganga judías are scared of the nganga cristianas and thus vulnerable to them, but that one day of the year this changes - Good Friday.
-In Christian belief, Good Friday marks the day on which Jesus Christ was crucified and died, and thus paleros and paleras believe that the power of the nganga cristianas is nullified temporarily.
-Good Friday is therefore the day on which nganga judías may be used.
-On Good Friday, a white sheet will often be placed over any nganga cristianas so as to keep them "cool" and protect them during this vulnerable period.
+Many practitioners maintain that the two types of nganga should be kept separate to stop them fighting.
+Unlike ngangas cristianas, which only receive their keeper's blood at the latter's initiation, ngangas judías are fed their keeper's blood more often; they are feared capable of betraying their keeper to drain more of their blood.
+Palo teaches that although ngangas judías are more powerful, they are less effective.
+This is because ngangas judías are scared of the ngangas cristianas and thus vulnerable to them on every day of the year except Good Friday.
+In Christianity, Good Friday marks the day on which Jesus Christ was crucified, and thus paleros and paleras believe that the powers of ngangas cristianas are temporarily nullified, allowing the ngangas judías to be used.
+On Good Friday, a white sheet will often be placed over ngangas cristianas to keep them "cool" and protect them during this vulnerable period.